furkanartar/furkanartar/README.md

 Solving problems and challenges with code is my passion.
 I've published a lot of work so please keep an eye out for new and exciting stuff.

-Frameworks & Technologies: Angular, React, Laravel, NodeJS, .NET, Spring, DevArchitecture, Sql Server (and other databases).
+Frameworks & Libraries & Technologies: Angular, React, Laravel, NodeJS, jQuery, .NET, Spring, DevArchitecture, Sql Server (and other databases).

-Languages: C#, Java, PHP, TypeScript, JavaScript, jQuery and many more.
+Languages: C#, Java, PHP, TypeScript, JavaScript and many more.

 Together we rule our world!